 The next thing you need to consider when trying to decide between visiting Zadar vs Split is the affordability of the cities, especially if you’re travelling on a budget.
 Unfortunately, there really is much of a difference between the prices in Zadar compared to the prices in Split.

-Not counting Dubrovnik and some of the islands, which tends to be a fair bit more expensive than elsewhere in the country, you can expect the prices in Croatia to remain fairly consistent no matter where you may be.
+Not counting Dubrovnik and some of the islands, which tend to be a fair bit more expensive than elsewhere in the country, you can expect the prices in Croatia to remain fairly consistent no matter where you may be.
 Croatia is not the most affordable country in Europe, however, a trip to the country isn’t going to break the bank.

 What you may find is that there are fewer really expensive options in Zadar than there are in Split, primarily due to the fact that it is a smaller city that attracts fewer tourists.
 Therefore, you may be more likely to get a “local price” on things in Zadar and therefore, spend a little bit less money than you may in a city like Split.